celisun/ROS_Turtlebot_Maze_Solving_task/README.md

 $ catkin_make
 ```
 #### Configure IP address of labtop & turtlebot for ROS
-To use ros to control your turtlebot, we need to first set up the connection between turtlebot and roscore on your laptop by configuring the IP address for each other.
+To use ROS to control your turtlebot, you always need to set up the connection between the turtlebot and the roscore running on your laptop by configuring the IP address for each other.

 On terminal,
 ```